-This recipe was adapted from Alicia Silverstone’s Kind Diet Cookbook, and these oatmeal cookies are delicious!
+These oatmeal cookies are delicious; the recipe originated in Alicia Silverstone’s Kind Diet Cookbook.
 If you’re not up for using dried plums, you can always switch them out for other kinds of dried fruit, like cherries, raisins, cranberries, or chopped apricots.
 Don’t be afraid to mix and match either!
 We hope you enjoy these tasty afternoon snacks as much as we do!